A Bold Stroke for a Wife

 A Bold Stroke for a Wife is Susanna Centlivre's 18th-century satirical English play first performed in 1718.
-The plot expresses the author's unabashed support of the British Whig Party: she criticises the Tories, religious hypocrisy, and the greed of capitalism.
+The plot expresses the author's unabashed support of the British Whig Party: she criticises the Tories, religious hypocrisy, and avarice.

 Synopsis

 Set in 18th-century England, the play tells the story of a military officer who wants to marry a young woman.
 His obstacles are the four guardians who watch over Anne Lovely.
 Each of the four has his own idea of the ideal husband.
 The catch is that each is disagreeable in his own way, and they can't possibly see eye to eye on a man for Anne.

 To gain Miss Lovely's hand in marriage, soldier Colonel Fainwell must convince the four guardians that he will make an ideal husband.
 Fainwell takes the bold stroke of wearing elaborate disguises, four of which mimic the personalities and occupations of each of the guardians in turn: an antiquarian, an old beau, a Quaker, and an exchange broker.
 In all, Fainwell dons the guise of a preening fop, a mysterious world traveler, a shuffling country steward, a dimwitted Dutchman and a fire-and-brimstone preacher in turn.
 The fire-and-brimstone Quaker character impersonated by Fainwell is Simon Pure, and one point of the plot is to discover the "real" Simon Pure.
 Fainwell gets the guardians' permission to wed Lovely but before the marriage can take place, the real Simon Pure shows up at the end to prove his identity.